ThePrez/prometheus-exporter-jdbc/README.md

-# JDBC Prometheus Exporter for IBM i and databases
+# JDBC Prometheus Exporter

 Prometheus exporter for IBM i and databases.
 This provides an interface for passive metrics collection.
 That is, Prometheus can scrape this exporter for metrics.

+Any JDBC driver may be used as a data source for Prometheus.
 The metrics are customizable.
-Any numeric metric available through SQL can be monitored using this client.
+Any numeric metric available through SQL can be monitored using this client!

+This exporter was built for and tested on IBM i as a way to monitor IBM i system and application status through SQL.
+As such, its out-of-box-experience is centered around the IBM i use case.

-# Installation and Startup (IBM i)
+# Installation and Startup

 1. Download the latest `prom-client-ibmi.jar` file from [the releases page](https://github.com/ThePrez/Prom-client-IBMi/releases).
-Place this file in IFS somewhere.
+Place this file the filesystem somewhere.
 1. From a command line, `cd` to the directory where you placed `prom-client-ibmi.jar` and run:
 ```bash